icrobotics-team167/2024_Crescendo/README.md

 ## General Usage

 - Always commit any changes before deploying code to the robot.
 If at an event, use the [Event Deploy For WPILib](https://marketplace.visualstudio.com/items?itemName=Mechanical-Advantage.event-deploy-wpilib) VSCode extension so that any changes are auto-committed using the "Deploy Robot Code (Event)" option.
 Branches should be named "event_(eventName)" such as "event_IowaRegional" so that the extension works.
+- [The Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) is enforced via the [Spotless](https://github.com/diffplug/spotless) plugin for gradle.
+It is recommended to use the [Spotless Gradle](https://marketplace.visualstudio.com/items?itemName=richardwillis.vscode-spotless-gradle) extension for VSCode as your default formatter so that the code style guidelines are always followed.
 - Programmers should use AdvantageScope for telemetry data, and drivers should use ShuffleBoard for match data.

 ## Credits